-Hunt groups, also known as line groups, allow organizations that receive many incoming calls to share the call load.
+Hunt groups allow organizations that receive many incoming calls to share the call load.
 Your administrator sets up a hunt group with a series of directory numbers.
 Phones ring based on the hunt sequence that your administrator specifies for a hunt group.
-If you are a member of a hunt group, you sign in to a hunt group when you want to receive calls.
-You sign out of the group when you want to prevent calls from ringing on your phone.
+If you are a member of a hunt group, you sign into a hunt group when you want to receive calls.
+You sign out of the group when you want don't want calls to ring on your phone.